qouteall/RustHotswapExample/README.md

 In Windows, it will stackoverflow after a hotswap.
 The root cause is not yet known.

 It will deadloop if ran without connecting to dev server (https://github.com/DioxusLabs/dioxus/issues/4305#issuecomment-3585614449).

+Note that it will restart internal axum server after hotswap.
+It cannot keep long connections (e.g. websocket of webserver) after hotpatch.
+It can be solved by changing the hotswap boundary (then hotpatch cannot add or remove Restful APIs).
+TODO

 ---